warrior-guys/music-player/README.md

 - RAM: At least 2GB or above, DDR3 or above
 - Permanent storage: Any storage type (SSD recommended)
   > The program needs to take and store information from the web as well as your storage, so it needs a good RPM storage device to ensure best performance, and at least 2GB of RAM to store temporary information efficiently.
-- **You need an active internet connection in order to open the app, as it checks for updates the moment you start the app.**

 ### Willing to contribute?
 You can either [create a pull request](https://github.com/warrior-guys/musical-memory/pulls) or [open an issue](https://github.com/warrior-guys/musical-memory/issues) to contribute.